-ANDREW RAFACZ is pleased to present Low Tide at the Leetown Reservoir, a solo exhibition of drawings and wood carvings by Josh Dihle in Gallery Two.
+ANDREW RAFACZ is pleased to present Thrift Store Find, an exhibition of paintings, objects and a poker tournament by Melissa Brown in Gallery One.
 The exhibition opens Saturday, June 4th and continues through Saturday, July 16, 2022.
-This is the artist’s third solo exhibition with the gallery, and his first in which drawings are shown alongside completed carvings.
+This is the artist’s first exhibition with the gallery.

 With Thrift Store Find, Brown presents a series of new paintings that explore her interests in the symbolic still life, the vernacular of Americana, and the never-ending quest for the to-die-for thrift store find.
 Brown’s paintings are a hypnotic combination of different techniques — screen-printed digital photography, airbrush, stencil, and impasto oil paint — brought together to create symbol-laden, surreal tableaus.
 The use of contrasting painting strategies directly connects the objects in the still lives to their narrative implications and the tension between illusionistic and ‘real’ space.
 Form and content are merged as Brown’s fascination with the juxtaposition of the digital and analog is directly connected to how these objects are happened upon and rendered.
 The objects become artistic talismans and the still life acts as a context for the gathered metaphysical moments of daily life.

 American painter and Chicago Imagist Roger Brown, the artist’s self-described artistic forefather (no familial relation), has been an important influence on her practice, through his analysis of American pop culture and through his interest in collecting as a form of gambling.
 Taking cues from his own late career ‘Virtual Still Lifes’, Melissa Brown’s objects and narratives are stand-ins for human desires.